aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getXRatioToChart() {#getXRatioToChart--}

-Gets or gets the horizontal offset from its upper left corner column, in units of ratio of the chart area.
+Gets or sets the horizontal offset from the upper-left corner column, as a ratio of the chart area.

 ```javascript
 getXRatioToChart() : number;